Punktum-dk/epp-service-specification/README.md

 <svTRID>9917BE58-3D53-11E2-A5BD-C532BF0DC46A-1234</svTRID>
 ```

 An important note is that the `clTRID` is mandatory for this command.
 Since we use the `clTRID` to report back via the message polling functionality, when the domain creation request changes state.
+See the [Client Transaction ID \(`clTRID`\)](#client-transaction-id-cltrid) section under [Implementation Requirements](#implementation-requirements).

 The default value for domain value, if not specified, is one year.